Home News

-How to stop ads from spamming you or eating your data?
+How to stop advertisements from eating your data?

-Chances are you already have FireFox installed already on your computer, if so you can install an add on called Ad Blocker Plus it’s free to install and it only takes seconds.
+Chances are you already have Mozilla Firefox installed on your computer.
+If so, you can install an add-on called Adblock Plus.
+It is free to install and takes only a few seconds to set up.

 Pros